DailyDisco/DailyDisco/README.md

-- 👋 Hi, I’m Diego, you can call me Dee.
+- 👋 Hi, I’m Diego, you can call me D.
 -
 - 👀 I’m interested in ... working with Artifical Intelligence speficially in Machine Learning or NLP (Natural Language Processing).
 I would also like to learn languages such as Go, and have a better understanding of complex JavaScript and Python.
 -